Introduction to power management in Configuration Manager

 Power management in Configuration Manager includes several reports to help you analyze power consumption and computer power settings in your organization.
 You can also use the reports to help you troubleshoot problems with power management.

-For a detailed workflow about how to configure and use power management, see Administrator Checklist for Power Management in Configuration Manager.
+For a detailed workflow about how to configure and use power management, see Administrator checklist for power management.

 Configuration Manager power management is not supported on virtual machines.
 You cannot apply power plans to virtual machines, nor can you or report power data from them.